tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 </details>

 ## Bonus exercise: detecting mapping problems in low depth data
-Identifying genomic regions refractory to short read mapping can be more difficult to identify from the types of depth profiles that we examined earlier in low depth situations.
+When sequencing depth is very low, identifying genomic regions refractory to short read mapping can be more difficult to identify from the types of depth profiles that we examined earlier.
 It is also ineffective to detect these regions through excess heterozygosity from called genotypes due to the genotyping uncertainty.

 Here we'll use [ngsParalog](https://github.com/tplinderoth/ngsParalog) to detect regions of confounded mapping